 10 Dos & Don’ts for Flying with Babies and Toddlers:

-- Do – arrive at the airport with plenty of time to sort out any seating issues, clear security, and take advantage of any pre-boarding your airline may offer.
-Extra time also allows you to manage any inconveniently-timed diaper blowouts or spit-up issues without stressing about the time.
+- Do – arrive at the airport with plenty of time to sort out seating issues, clear security, and take advantage of any pre-boarding your airline may offer.
+Extra time also allows you to manage inconveniently-timed diaper blowouts or spit-up without stressing about the time.

 Don’t – expect any help, from anyone.
-When flying with babies and toddlers I’ve adopted a “Hope for the best, prepare for the worst” mindset that leaves me genuinely surprised and grateful for any kindness and assistance that is extended.
-And it HAS been extended many times.
+When flying with babies and toddlers I’ve adopted a “Hope for the best, prepare for the worst” mindset.
+I’m left genuinely surprised and grateful for any kindness and assistance extended.
+And it actually HAS been extended many times.